cloudtrax/docs/api/switch_management.md

 ### create switch
 `POST /switch/network/<network-id>`

-Create a new switch entry in the specified network, with characteristics defined by the JSON package comprising the body of the HTTP Request.
+Create a new switch entry for the specified network, with characteristics defined by the JSON package in the body of the HTTP Request.

-[@@@ redmine docs says "If the MAC already exists, the following will happen", without specifying the following. @@@]

 ##### example request
 `POST https://api.cloudtrax.com/switch/network/12345`